pombase/canto/root/docs/md/canto_admin/installation.md

 ### Initialise a test data directory
 Make a data directory somewhere:

-    mkdir /tmp/canto-test
+    mkdir /var/canto-data

 From the `canto` directory:

-    ./script/canto_start --init /tmp/canto-test
+    ./script/canto_start --init /var/canto-data

-This will initialise the `canto-test` directory and will create a configuration file (`canto_deploy.yaml`) that can be customised.
+This will initialise the `canto-data` directory and will create a configuration file (`canto_deploy.yaml`) in the `canto` directory that can be customised.

 ### Run a test server
 Again, from the `canto` directory.